peng00bo00/peng00bo00_previous_blog/about.md

 ## Education
 **New York University Abu Dhabi**

-Ph.D. candidate in Civil Engineering
+PhD candidate in Civil Engineering

+**Georgia Institute of Technology**

+Pursing MS in CS at OMSCS program

 **Tongji University**

-MEng. in Architectural and Civil Engineering
+MEng in Architectural and Civil Engineering

 **Tongji University**

-BEng. in Civil Engineering
+BEng in Civil Engineering

 ## Publications